-The title of this blog post would be more accurate if it said, “Why I’m not involved in planting organic churches FOR NOW and writing organic church books — and why many of you cannot find such a church right now.”
+The title of this blog post would be more accurate if it said, “Why I’m not involved in planting organic churches FOR NOW or writing organic church books FOR NOW — and why many of you cannot find such a church right now.”
 But that title is way too long for a blog post heading.
 Read on to understand what I mean.

 Let’s begin with why many of you cannot find an organic church in this season.

 This past February, in the space of two weeks, two independent film-makers contacted me to ask if I was interested in being featured in their documentaries on organic church.

 They contacted me because of my old books on ecclesiology (both released in 2008).
 Those books were based on over 20 years of living in the trenches of Christ-centered community, including the raising up of such communities.
 So they wanted to include my voice in their documentaries.

 By the way, I still stand by every word of those books.
 So the rumor that was spawned on April 1st (Fools Day) that George Barna and I recanted Pagan Christianity is completely false.
 Okay?
 Okay.
 Glad we’re clear on that.